Adopting Elasticsearch to drive ecommerce search, recommendations and personalisation

 Functional enhancements of Elasticsearch

 Alongside the high-level benefits of using Elasticsearch, there are a number of functional benefits too.
-Lets examine some of the new functionality available with Elasticsearch in tradeit, and what is being delivered in the near future.
+Below is a list of the default functions available with Elasticsearch in tradeit.

-Using the Elasticsearch rank feature query, merchants can boost or promote products within listing and search results based on a metric.
+Using the Elasticsearch rank feature query, merchants can boost products within listing and search results based on a metric.
 This is configurable by creating a set of rules (same as component rules and conditions).
 When any of those rules are matched, the merchant can choose to boost the results by a chosen metric.
 The metrics that can be used to boost products include Number of Orders, Number of Baskets, Number of Page Views, Number of Page Reviews, Average Review Rating and Sales Value.
 The metrics will boost the rank of the products based on the rank of the product within that metric, so the higher a product is in each metric then the higher the rank of the product in the search results and product listing.
 How much that metric rank will boost the item can also be adjusted by applying a weighting.

 For example, 'for all customers, boost in stock products', or 'When viewing the monthly offers category, boost products with the highest sales price'.